 - Do detailed work on the ears, paws, and tail.

 How Much Does It Cost To Cut A Yorkie’s Hair?

 Different groomers charge differently for Yorkie haircuts.
 Places like PetSmart charge $40 for a bath and $75 for a bath plus nails, ears, teeth, and haircut.

 On the other hand, places like PetCo charge $26 for a bath and $40 for basic grooming, which includes haircut, nail trimming, ear cleaning, oral care, etc.

 Prices will differ based on your pet’s age, coat condition, and also the city where you live.

 When To Give Yorkie Puppy Its First Haircut: Final Thoughts

-You do not want to give your Yorkie puppy its first hair cut until it is old enough.
+You do not want to give your Yorkie puppy its first hair cut until it is old enough and has gone through the Yorkie puppy coat stages.
 And now you know that means waiting until it is 16 to 20 weeks old.